My Love (Celine Dion song): Music video

-Promotion
+Live performances

-The live music video premiered on 25 September 2008.
 Dion performed "My Love" at the 43rd annual Jerry Lewis MDA Telethon via satellite from her Taking Chances World Tour.
-The telethon took place on 31 August 2008 and was simultaneously broadcast on television stations throughout the United States and Canada.
-On 28 October 2008 Dion performed the song also on The Oprah Winfrey Show and on 3 December 2008 on The Tonight Show with Jay Leno.
-The video of recording "My Love" in studio during the Taking Chances sessions was included on the Japan only released Ultimate Box (2008).
+The telethon took place on 31 August 2008 and was broadcast across television stations in the United States and Canada.
+On 28 October 2008, she performed the song on The Oprah Winfrey Show, and on 3 December 2008 on The Tonight Show with Jay Leno.